Robin Barnes

 Robin Barnes is an American jazz singer and fitness leader from New Orleans, Louisiana, United States, best known for her jazz EP "Songbird Sessions" released in 2016.

 Early life

 Barnes was born in New Orleans, Louisiana and grew up around a family of musicians, including Dave Bartholomew.
 Barnes came from gospel and jazz roots, and started singing at 6 in her church choir.
-After a solo performance of “Ave Maria," she decided she wanted to be a singer.
+After a solo performance of “Ana Maria," she decided she wanted to be a singer.

 Career

 Business

 Barnes holds a bachelor's degree from the University of New Orleans in business management and a master's degree in business administration.
 When she returned from Greece, she was diagnosed with a rare kidney infection and changed her diet.
 After the diagnosis, Barnes founded Fit by You/Move Ya Brass, a New Orleans-centric fitness lifestyle group.
 Barnes was featured on Forbes 40 under 40 in 2014 for her workout wear.

 Barnes is the At-Large Director on The University of New Orleans International Alumni Board and serves as a member on The Beautiful Foundation, serving uplifting young women.